Skip to main content

 VisibilityAll agents, subagents, teammatesPrimary session only

-LifecycleImpact-scored, auto-promotes to CLAUDE.mdStatic until manually edited
+LifecycleImpact-scored, auto-promotes into instruction surfacesStatic until manually edited

 ScaleHundreds of entries, auto-pruned by staleness200-line index cap